 Scientific name: Pyracantha coccinea

 Firethorn is a dense thorny bush.
 It is an attractive ornamental, and when it is grown as a hedge it can be an effective barrier to keep out intruders.

 Firethorn also provides excellent protective shelter for wildlife.

 It has white flowers in early summer which soon turns to red, berry-like fruit.
 Although they are bitter, the berries are not toxic.

 Scientific name: Chamaecyparissus

 I think this is possibly the hardiest plant in my yard.
 It has grown back after being run over by tractors and having boards thrown on top of it.
 Besides all that, it gets hardly any water.
 The blue-green foliage is very attractive; the small button-like yellow flowers bloom in early summer.

 Santolina looks wonderful at the edge of a wooded area.
 In the fall the woody stems die off and need to be removed for it to look nice the next year.
 Other than that it needs very little care.

 I am not really the kind of person who is known to have a green thumb.
 A plant that must be carefully nurtured will not live in my garden.
 However, I do love plants, so I keep trying until I find something that fits.
 Besides surviving poor soil and hot, dry summers, the deer have not eaten these.
 All of these plants have been successfully grown by me, if you have similar conditions I believe they will work for you.

-Deer are a big problem in my yard, and I have some plants that they do like to eat, so here are some things I do to discourage them.
+Deer are a huge problem in my yard.
+I have some plants that they do like to eat, so here are some things I do to discourage them.